gecos-lab/PyCalcolAr/README.md

-# PyCalcolAr - Ar/Ar geochronology data processing and plotting with Pytho #
+# PyCalcolAr - Ar/Ar geochronology data processing and plotting with Python #

 ## Installing as a simple user ##